kellyjonbrazil/jc/docs/parsers/url.md

 - `<scheme://host/path>`
 - `<URL:scheme://host/path>`

-Normalized encoded and decoded versions of the original URL and URL parts are included in the output.
+Normalized, Encoded, and Decoded versions of the original URL and URL parts are included in the output.

-> Note: Do not use the encoded fields for a URL that is already encoded.
+> Note: Do not use the encoded fields for a URL that has already been
+> encoded.
+Similarly, do not use the decoded fields for a URL that has
+> already been decoded.

 Usage (cli):